saedHasan/setup-jenkins-awsEC2/README.md

 <img src="img/img5.png" />

-5. Scroll down and select the key pair you created in the creating a key pair section above or any existing key pair you intend to use.
+5. Scroll down and select the key pair you created in the creating a key pair section above or any existing key pair you intend to use:

 a.
 Select Select an existing security group.
 b.
 Select the WebSG security group that you created.
 c.
 Select Launch Instance.

 <img src="img/img6.png" />